pivot-access-ltd/bma-offline-docs/src/maas-terraform-provider-reference-6327.md

 <!-- "MAAS Terraform provider reference" -->
-If you wish to use MAAS with [Terraform](https://www.terraform.io/), there is a [provider avaiable](https://github.com/maas/terraform-provider-maas), supplied by a third party.
-This article provides reference information about the data sources and resources available through the provider.
+If you wish to use MAAS with [Terraform](https://www.terraform.io/), we have made a [provider available](https://github.com/maas/terraform-provider-maas).
+This article provides reference information about the data sources and resources that can be accessed via this provider.
 It does not attempt to explain the mechanics or usage of Terraform or offer any tutorial information related to this MAAS Terraform provider.

 <a href="#heading--what-is-this"><h1 id="heading--what-is-this">The MAAS Terraform provider</h1></a>